 - NLF: Boards and other Grantees must ensure that eligible individuals receiving priority of service certify that they meet the definition of a veteran, federal qualified spouse, or state qualified spouse.
-(Self-attestation is acceptable but is not required if a DD 214 is on file in the Workforce Solutions Office, the veteran presents a DD 214 upon arrival, or the veteran indicated his or her veteran status in WorkInTexas.com.) - LF: Boards and other Grantees may use Attachment 1, Self-Attestation Form, or create their own self-attestation form. - NLF: Boards and other Grantees must ensure that eligible individuals participating in state- or federally funded initiatives that require documentation beyond self-attestation provide one of the acceptable documents listed below.
+(Self-attestation is acceptable for delivery of basic career services but is not required if the veteran presents a DD 214 upon arrival, or the veteran's status has been verified during program participation in WorkInTexas.com.) - LF: Boards and other Grantees may use Attachment 1, Self-Attestation Form, or create their own self-attestation form. - NLF: Boards and other Grantees must be aware that eligible individuals are not required to recertify their status during each contact with Workforce Solutions Office staff.
+Once an eligible individual's status is documented, recertification is not required unless the individual indicates their status may have changed, or it is required by program enrollment. - NLF: Boards and other Grantees must ensure that eligible individuals participating in state- or federally funded initiatives that require documentation beyond self-attestation provide one of the acceptable documents listed below. - NLF: Boards must ensure that Workforce Solutions Office staff selects the document provided by the individual in the appropriate verification field for each program in WorkInTexas.com.